Guadalupe Nettel: Life and career

 After the Winter (winner of the Premio Herralde) was published by MacLehose Press in the United Kingdom and by Coffee House Press in the US.

 In 2022, her novel Still Born, published by Fitzcarraldo Editions in the UK, was shortlisted for the International Booker Prize and praised by Nobel Prize winner Annie Ernaux as a book that "renders with great veracity life as it is encountered in the everyday, taking us to the heart of the only things that really matter: life, death and our relationship with others."

 Between 2024 and 2025, she was a fellow at the Institute for Ideas & Imagination at Columbia University in Paris.

 The Accidentals, her most recent collection of short stories, has been published in the UK by Fitzcarraldo in 2025.

 Her work has been translated into more than 20 languages.
 She is a contributor to various magazines and publications including Granta, El País, The New York Times, The Yale Review, La Repubblica and La Stampa.

 Guadalupe Nettel frequently delivers lectures and participates in conferences, including the 2023 José Emilio Pacheco Lecture at the University of Maryland, College Park, the 2024 Lancaster International Fiction Lecture, and the 2025 Puterbaugh Lecture.
 World Literature Today dedicated the 2025 Puterbaugh Festival to celebrating her work.

-From 2017 to 2024 she was the director of the Revista de la Universidad de México of the National Autonomous University of Mexico (UNAM) the longest-running cultural magazine of Mexico.
+From 2017 to 2024 she was the director of the Revista de la Universidad de México of the National Autonomous University of Mexico (UNAM), Mexico's longest-running cultural magazine.